 From 5 March 2020 to 1 January 2022, a total of 474,292 COVID-19 admissions were reported from 666 facilities in all nine provinces of South Africa.
 The fourth wave of the COVID-19 pandemic began in week 45 of 2021 in both sectors.
 There has been a decrease in admissions since week 50 (Figure 1).
-The weekly admissions during the fourth wave have been lower than the numbers of admissions at the peak of the second and third waves in both sectors.
+The weekly admissions at the peak of the fourth wave were lower than the numbers of admissions at the peak of the second and third waves in both sectors.